szaumoor/ZSTweaks/ZSTweaks/README.md

 <summary><b>Two-handed Melee Weapons Tweaks</b></summary>

-**Component 1200:** Make Ixil's Spike allow Haste and Improved Haste
+**Component 1200:** Make Ixil's Spike allow Haste and Improved Haste and improve it slightly

 I think everyone agrees that this type of restriction (Free Action) makes the weapon in question immediately less appealing.
+It will not reset your character's movement speed either.
+A side effect of this component is that the Free Action spell no longer sets movement speed to the baseline.
+The description was adjusted to reflect that.

+Additionally, the damage when pinned is now 1d8+6 rather than 1d6+5.

 **Component 1201:** Make Lilarcor +3 have a chance of causing confusion on hit